tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

 * Option to toggle "Edit Stats" in the Options Menu to declutter Party Menu options
 * Potentially add item drop on wild pokemon fainting
 * Increase Mirage Island Odds (or an easy way to enable it)
-* Add bulk option for coin purchases in Mauville Game Corner
 * Add more pokeballs for early game
 * Add a way to see Secret ID in-game
 * Look into Gen 6 Exp.
 Share/Exp.
 All implementation